 Pre-make the pipe cleaner shapes

 Build in-hand manipulation skills:

 Translation is the ability to move objects from the palm of one’s hand to the fingertips and from the fingertips to the palm.
-By ages 6 to 7 children are able to manipulate and secure multiple small objects within their hands.
+By ages 6 to 7, children are typically able to manipulate and secure multiple small objects within their hands.
 Practice this skill with the toothpicks.
 Using one hand, have the child pick up one toothpick at a time and move it from fingertips to palm.
 Try collecting 5 and then move up to 10.

 Do you know of a fun pool noodle craft?
 Please share in the comments section below.
 I’d love to hear about it!